Concentration Inequalities for Exchangeable Tensors and Matrix-valued Data: Acknowledgment

 \section{Acknowledgment}

 R.F.B. was partially supported by the National Science Foundation via grant DMS-2023109.
 C.C. and R.F.B. were additionally supported by the Office of Naval Research via grant N00014-24-1-2544.
+We would like to thank Lester Mackey for discussions on Stein's method of exchangeable pairs.
 Chen Cheng would also like to thank Gary Cheng for helpful discussions.